jimmy0744/Structural-Health-Monitoring-iFEM/README.md

 The validation results demonstrate high agreement between simulation and experimental data, confirming the accuracy of the proposed monitoring approach.

 ## Repository Structure

+This repository contains the complete workflow of the structural monitoring experiment, including experimental data, numerical analysis, and validation materials.

+- **Experiment_Video.mp4**
+  Demonstrates the experimental procedure and validation process.
+  The strain values measured from strain gauges were input into the iFEM program to compute structural displacement.
+  The computed displacement was then compared with measurements obtained from displacement sensors to evaluate the error and verify the accuracy of the proposed method.

+- **iFEM Digital Twin Structural Monitoring.pdf**
+  Full project report describing the theoretical background, modeling approach, experiment design, and validation results.

+- **K_Value.xlsx**
+  Contains the stiffness-related parameters and calculation data used in the iFEM analysis.

+- **LICENSE**
+  MIT License for repository usage.